UKHomeOffice/core-cloud/documentation/adr/001-use-aws-landing-zone-accelerator.md

 Observability will require access to CodeCommit, CodeBuild, CodePipeline and centralised logging.

 OOB configuration takes approx. 1 hour to run.
 Incremental changes require a full run and the run time will extend as the solution is configured.

+Troubleshooting and recovering from failed deployments can be difficult as stacks are deployed across multiple accounts.